M-68/meta_resource/books.md

 [ ] Fix Airtable and fields and formula tab
 [ ] Define scope of the Books and catagories
 [ ] Remove unecessary fields
+[ ] Sync order of Books w/ Airtable
+[ ] Add tags to books in Airtable / sort|search by  tags